-Business Administrative Technology offers a technical certificate and associate of applied science degree option.
+Business Technology offers a technical certificate and associate of applied science degree option.

 The technical certificate is a one-year program.
-Graduates will have the knowledge and skills to perform numerous office activities (accounting, filing, transcription) and use the latest technology (computers software, internet).
-For graduates wanting to continue their education, certificate courses are transferable to the Business Administrative Technology AAS degree program.
+Graduates will have the knowledge and skills to perform numerous office activities including computer applications, database management, and business communication.
+For graduates wanting to continue their education, certificate courses apply to the AAS degree program.

-The associate of applied science degree is a two-year program that contains technical and general education courses.
-Students also have an opportunity to complete additional internships and earn advanced training in office activities and the latest office technology.
-Both the one and two year options are available completely online.
+The associate of applied science degree is a two-year program that encompasses management, entrepreneurship, business law and general education courses.
+Students also have an opportunity to complete additional internships and obtain advanced training in computer applications.
+Both the one and two-year options are available completely online and many courses will transfer to four-year institutions.

-Within an office setting, there is need for individuals with the variety of computer skills, human relations skills, teamwork capabilities, and analytical thinking skills necessary to contribute to the effectiveness of their organization.
-Specialized skills in legal and accounting fields may also be necessary.
+Within companies, there is need for multifaceted individuals with the variety of competencies in office management including marketing, computer applications, and human relations knowledge, as well as have analytical thinking skills that contribute to the effectiveness of their organization.

 Career opportunities include: